 People losing their sense of self and their own identity are often malleable in their preferences, likes, interests, and many other parts of their lives depending on who they are engaging or interacting with.
 We see this often with intimate relationships, where a person will emulate the interests of their partner and almost transform into someone else based on the partner they are with.
 This lack of solid identity can make it hard to be truly intimate and vulnerable with others and can complicate a person’s ability to truly love and accept themselves.

-When a person begins to feel a sense of worthlessness or decreased ability to feel confident in themselves, it is common that they decrease pleasurable activities or disengage in things that make them happy and give them a sense of purpose.
+When someone feels a sense of worthlessness or decreased ability to feel confident in themselves, it is common that they decrease pleasurable activities or disengage in things that make them happy and give them a sense of purpose.
 People will often notice that they become more socially withdrawn or decrease their participation in activities that they enjoy, thus increasing their feelings of discomfort about themselves and who they are.

 4. You’re Constantly Seeking Approval From Others